pingdotgg/uploadthing/.changeset/wicked-birds-push.md

 "uploadthing": patch
 ---

-include more logs when server uploads fails
+include more logs for failed `utapi` functions